DrashiDave/UMBC-DATA606-Capstone/Docs/proposal.md

 **Regression:** `arr_delay` – continuous delay time in minutes.

+Regression predicts the actual delay of a flight in minutes.

 **Features:**
 These features capture the airline, airport, time, flight volume, and causes of delays, which will help the model predict whether a flight will be delayed and estimate the delay duration.